 Technological advances, the ubiquity of sensors and the boom of social networks come with a real data deluge, putting information sciences and technologies at the center of the big data valorisation process.
 The statistical processing of this huge amount of data brings together applied maths and computer science through a quickly expanding discipline: Machine Learning.
 The volume and variety of available data make traditional statistical methods ineffective.
 It is the purpose of machine learning to elaborate and study algorithms that enable machines to learn automatically from data and perform tasks in an efficient way.

-It is the goal of the Chair “Machine Learning for Big Data” to produce methodological research tackling the challenges of the statistical analysis of big data and to liven up the higher education program in that field at Telecom ParisTech.
-Created in September 2013 with the support of the Fondation Telecom, and funded by four companies: Safran, PSA Group, Criteo and BNP Paribas, the Chair is supported by the mathematician Stéphan Clémençon, Professor in the department of Signal and Image Processing at Telecom ParisTech.
+It is the goal of the “Machine Learning for Big Data” Chair to produce methodological research tackling the challenges of the statistical analysis of big data and to liven up the higher education program in that field at Télécom ParisTech.
+Created in September 2013 with the support of the Fondation Mines-Télécom, the Chair is funded by five companies: Safran, PSA Group, Criteo, BNP Paribas, and Valeo who joined the Chair in June 2017.
+The Chair is supported by the mathematician Stephan Clémençon, Professor in the Image, Data, Signal department of Télécom ParisTech.